 The "Oude Kerk" (Old Church) was built as a small wooden church in the 13th century.
 In the 14th century, a new stone church was built, which was expanded over and over again in the following centuries.
 Through the large windows, the church looks bright from the inside.

-The Saint Nicholas Basilica is a neo-renaissance church built in 1887.
+The St. Nicholas Basilica is a Neo-Renaissance church that was built in 1887.
 The architect of the Catholic church was Adrianus Bleijs, one of the few Catholic architects in the Netherlands.
+You can see the big church when you stand in front of the Amsterdam train station and look to the left.
+The basilica has two bell towers and a high dome.
+The interior is worth seeing because of the many murals and the beautiful dome.

-Through the Dutch colonies in Asia, many Chinese, Indonesians, Vietnamese and Thai people came to Amsterdam.
+The Dutch did not have a colony in China, but the Dutch colonies in Asia brought many Chinese, Indonesians, Vietnamese and Thai people to Amsterdam.
 Many Asian restaurants and shops have settled around "Zeedijk" street.
 Here is also the Buddhist He Hua Temple, which belongs to the Taiwanese Fo Guang Shan.
 The Lotus temple was opened in 2000.

-The "red light district" of Amsterdam is a mixture of party zone, with bachelor parties, sex shops, bars and prostitutes sitting in shop windows.
-Amsterdam tries to abolish the shop windows, but the prostitutes fight for the preservation.
-It can get crowded in the narrow streets in the evening.
+The "red light district" of Amsterdam is a mixture of party mile with stag and hen parties, sex shops, bars and prostitutes in the shop window.
+Amsterdam tries to abolish shop window prostitution but the prostitutes fight for their preservation.
+In the evening it can get very crowded in the narrow streets.
+The center of the Amsterdam red light district is between Oudezijds Achterburgwal in the west and Zeedijk in the east, and between Korte Stormsteeg in the north and Barndesteeg in the south.

 On the Albert Cuypstraat you can find everything you need.
 Between Ferdinand Bolstraat and Van Woustraat everything is offered from Poffertjes, Stroopwafeln, Pannekoeken, T-Shirts, pants and even refrigerators.
 It is this mixture that makes up the charm of the "Albert Cuyp Market".
 Opening hours of the Albert Cuyp Market: Monday to Saturday 9 am-5pm, closed on Sundays.